zng-ui/zng/TODO/Proc-Macros.md

 Proc-macros are mostly implemented, there are some improvements we can make:

+* Review constructor function errors.
+    - Override dyn with static is an error?

 * Add doc(cfg) badges to properties.
 * Improve property `allowed_in_when` validation for generics, generate a `new` like call for each argument, instead of all at once.